 To recap, here’s what you can expect when you bring goods through customs in Galveston:

-So if you bring back a single liter of alcohol from the duty-free shop on the ship or in a port, you can expect a tax of $3.75.
-Expect each additional bottle to be taxed at $3.75 plus 3% of the purchase price (unless traveling with more than one adult).
+So if you bring back a single liter of alcohol per person from the duty-free shop on the ship or in a port, you can expect a tax of $3.75 from the state.
+Expect each additional bottle to be taxed at $3.75 (state) plus 3% of the purchase price (federal), unless traveling with more than one adult.
 Keep this in mind when you’re comparing prices to what you would pay back home.
-Even with the tax, items bought in the duty-free shop can still be much cheaper.
+Even with the tax, items bought in the duty-free shop can still be cheaper.

 Is Duty-Free Shopping on a Cruise a Good Deal?

 So how much can you save from shopping duty-free?
 Much of that depends on what you’re buying and where you live.
 Those living in states that have high taxes on things like cigarettes and alcohol will obviously benefit more from shopping duty-free.